rothgar68/mini-z-rc-car/README.md

 **Check the Wiki for updates and a list of components!**

+Aug 8, 2018 - Updated chassis, new spindle and steering arm for tighter steering.
+Added front bumper (note: you'll have to print a mirror of the new spindle.)

 July 31, 2018 - Updated motormount: added block to keep motor from rotating.

 July 28, 2018 - Updated chassis: wider platform, moved servo further forward to center the battery more.
 Updated the spindles.